Scaling transformer neural networks for skillful and reliable medium-range weather forecasting: Methodology

 \section{Methodology}

-We introduce \name{}, an effective deep learning model for weather forecasting.
-We focus on the simplicity of the architecture, and aim to show that such an architecture can achieve competitive forecast performances with a well-designed framework.
-We first present the overall training and inference procedure of \name{}, and proceed to describe the model architecture we implement in practice.
-We empirically demonstrate the importance of each component of \name{} through extensive ablation studies in Section~\ref{sec:ablation}.
+We introduce \name{}, a skillful method for weather forecasting, and show that a simple architecture can achieve competitive forecast performances with a well-designed framework.
+We first present the overall training and inference procedure of \name{}, then describe the model architecture we use in practice.
+Section~\ref{sec:ablation} empirically demonstrates the importance of each component of \name{}.